bypell/Worktime-Stopwatch/README.md

 </p>

 > [!NOTE]
-> Most UI elements have a tooltip, just hover over them if you want more info about a setting, etc.
+> Most of the plugin's UI elements have a tooltip, just hover over them if you want more info about a setting, etc.

 ## Screenshots
 <p>